This

 mile long and half a mile wide.
 "It was positively, absolutely nothing from

-these parts."
-While federal officials insist there's a logical
+" While federal officials insist there's a logical

 explanation, locals swear that it was larger, quieter, faster and lower to